Dr. Sasha Jarrell

 In his previous employment, Boyer served for three years as the Coordinator of the college's Public Safety Division and Criminal Justice Training Center.
 He holds an educational specialist degree in educational leadership from the University of West Florida.
 He also earned his associate in science degree from Northwest Florida State College, and baccalaureate and master's degrees from Troy University in resource management and public administration, respectively, and a Certified Public Manager credential from Florida State University.
 He also previously served at Pensacola State College, the Department of Juvenile Justice and the City of Crestview in various supervisory and management roles.

 Boyer resides in Crestview with his wife, Marilyn, and their two children Dominique

 Julie Cotton has over 20 years of marketing, public relations, and project management experience as well as being an active volunteer in the community.
-She serves as the Director of Professional and Continuing Education at Northwest Florida State College.
-As the director, she oversees the following programs: Costa Leadership Institute, Personal Enrichment, Jr. Raiders, Fitness and Wellness, Community Education, and the American Heart Association training center as well as being active in the community.
+She serves as the Director of the Fort Walton Beach Campus and the Hospitality & Tourism Management program.

 Prior to joining Northwest Florida State College, Ms. Cotton was the Vice President of Marketing for developer, Legendary, Inc. in Destin.
 She was responsible for advertising, public relations, community relations and special projects for the Legendary companies including Emerald Grande Resort, Regatta Bay Golf & Country Club and Legendary Marina.